 The great news: “I didn’t have any pain in my back after the operation.”
-Even more great news: four months later John was able to go back to the gym to start strengthening his upper body and legs.
+Even more great news: four months later, John could go back to the gym to start strengthening his upper body and legs.

-Five months after John’s spine surgery, Dr. Gerlach cleared him to go see Dr. Cooney about his hips.
-“The way Dr. Cooney described the condition of my hips: he’s seen bad hips, he’s seen worse hips and then there are my hips … It was age and deterioration.
-A lot of it had to do with being in the infantry for 24 years and running in combat boots, jumping out of airplanes and so forth.”
+Five months after John’s spine surgery, Dr. Gerlach cleared him to see Dr. Cooney about his hips.
+“The way Dr. Cooney described the condition of my hips: he’s seen bad hips, he’s seen worse hips, and then there are my hips … It was age and deterioration.
+A lot of it had to do with being in the infantry for 24 years and running in combat boots, jumping out of airplanes, and so forth.”

 John had his first hip replaced in May and the other in July.
 “I have absolutely no pain in my hips.
 I can walk.
 I can work in my yard.
 I can even participate in volunteer activities, which I couldn’t do before.”